 - Flood Insurance, Home and Property Insurance: Consider flood insurance, if you don’t already have it, to cover damage in case of a storm/hurricane.
 To prevent people from purchasing a flood policy once a storm or flooding is imminent, insurance companies have a 30-day wait policy until your flood coverage goes into effect.
 So be sure to talk to a Prepared agent today to update your policy before it is too late.

-Learn your carrier’s procedure to quickly file a claim.
+Learn your carrier’s claims process.
 Prepare yourself for any unexpected costs by making sure you have the proper coverage and funds to help with any potential damage during a storm or hurricane.

 We’ll be posting tips and tricks on Facebook and Twitter throughout hurricane season.
 Like us on Facebook and follow us on Twitter to get updates on potential storms and how you can best prepare your home and family!